Fabric Initialization and Switch Discovery

 Step 4

-(Optional) To view the port-level connectivity of a leaf switch or spine switch, double-click its icon in the topology diagram.
+(Optional) To view the port-level connectivity of a leaf switch or spine switch, double-click its icon within the topology diagram.

 Step 5